chrisbazley/StreamLib/README.md

   writer, and the uncompressed size actually written to the file header, are not negative.
 - Removed redundant use of 'extern' and 'const' keywords.

+Release 12 (19 May 2024)
+- Added dummy macro definitions to make the tests build without Fortify.
+- Added new makefiles for use on Linux.
+- Improved the README.md file for Linux users.
+- A new file, MakeROCom, is used instead of MakeCommon when building for RISC OS (untested), to ensure that ReaderFlex and WriterFlex aren't compiled when building for Linux.
+- Test code that depends on Acorn's Flex library is now compiled only if macro ACORN_FLEX is defined.
+- Test code that depends on Acorn's C library is now compiled only if macro ACORN_C is defined.

 Contact details
 ---------------